osmphp-archived/osmdocs-docs/using-sftp/phpstorm.md

 ## Working With Files

-Just edit files in PhpStorm project, create new ones, delete obsolete files - all the changes will be automatically uploaded to our server.
+Just edit files in PhpStorm project, create new ones, delete obsolete files - all the changes will be automatically uploaded to OsmDocs server.

 After making changes, open the book in the browser by clicking on a book link in `My Books` page of your OsmDocs account and see how the changes look like.